ib-bib/ib-bib/README.md

 ## 🤵 About Me:
 - 2️⃣2️⃣ years old
 - 🔭 Enrolled in an I.S Bachelor's degree program at the **Sudan University of Science & Technology 🏫**
-- 💻 Active memeber of the IEEE SusTech student branch - Project Team - Front-end sub-team
+- 💻 Active memeber of the IEEE SusTech student branch - Project Team
 - 🌱 Learning **No new technologies** currently (gotta focus on academics for a while :eyes:)
 - 🤝 Looking to collaborate on any cool web app dev projects (especially ones that may want a **Front-end** helping   hand) 🤝
 - 📫 How to reach me (business only): <a href='mailto:ibradbus@gmail.com?subject=Saw you on GitHub'><img align='center' src='https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white' /></a>